mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md

 - {{RFC2725}} Section 9.6 defines external repository (IRR) references.
-  This allows for the correct IRR registry to be specified for a set member object by using the SOURCE:: notation however, this syntax isn't supported in the members filed of set objects.
+  This allows for the correct IRR registry to be specified for a set member object by using the SOURCE:: notation however, this syntax isn't supported in the members field of set objects.

-To solve this, this documents adds `src-members` to as-set and route-set objects, using a IRR registry name prefix with a double colon.
+To solve this, this document adds `src-members` to as-set and route-set objects, using a IRR registry name prefix with a double colon.
-For example\: "RIPE::AS-EXAMPLE", to refer specifically to an object "AS-EXAMPLE" in the IRR "RIPE".
+For example\: "RIPE::AS-EXAMPLE", to refer specifically to an object "AS-EXAMPLE" in the IRR registry "RIPE".
 This format is already widely used informally by operators, including in platforms such as PeeringDB.
 Continued availability of existing `(mp-)members` attributes together with new validation rules, ensures backwards compatibility.